New Orleans Saints vs. Atlanta Falcons NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Falcons stats and trends

-- Atlanta has played 16 games, with five wins against the spread.
+- In Atlanta's 16 games this season, it has five wins against the spread.

-- The Falcons have been underdogs by 4.5 points or more seven times this season and covered the spread once.
+- The Falcons have been underdogs by 4.5 points or more seven times this year and covered the spread once.

-- Atlanta's games this season have gone over the total in six out of 16 opportunities (37.5%).
+- Atlanta's games this year have gone over the point total six times in 16 opportunities (37.5%).

-- The Falcons put up 18.3 points per game, comparable to the 19.7 the Saints allow.
+- The Falcons rack up 18.3 points per game, comparable to the 19.7 the Saints surrender.

 - Atlanta is 4-4 against the spread and 6-2 overall when the team puts up more than 19.7 points.

-- The Falcons have turned the ball over 23 times this season, one more turnover than the Saints have forced (22).
+- This year the Falcons have turned the ball over 23 times, one more than the Saints' takeaways (22).

 Home and road insights

-- At home this year, Atlanta has one win against the spread and is 2-5 overall.
+- Atlanta has one win against the spread, and is 2-5 overall, at home this year.

-- The Falcons are winless ATS (0-1) as 4.5-point underdogs or more at home.
+- The Falcons are winless ATS (0-1) as 4.5-point underdogs or greater at home.

-- Atlanta has gone over the total twice in seven home games this season.
+- This year, in seven home games, Atlanta has hit the over twice.

 - This season, Falcons home games average 46.9 points, 6.9 more than this outing's over/under (40).

-- In away games, New Orleans is 5-3 overall and 5-3 against the spread.
+- New Orleans is 5-3 against the spread, and 5-3 overall, on the road.

-- The Saints have one win ATS (1-1) as 4.5-point favorites or more away from home.
+- The Saints have one win ATS (1-1) as 4.5-point favorites or more on the road.

-- New Orleans has hit the over in three of eight road games this year.
+- New Orleans has gone over the total in three of eight road games this season.

 Powered by Data Skrive.